-The Liguanea Club is situated on what was known as Knutsford Park which originally comprised some 35 acres.
+The Liguanea Club is situated on what was once known as Knutsford Park which originally extended over 35 acres.
 It is located in the heart of the New Kingston business area, with its high rise office blocks and opposite the hotels on Knutsford Boulevard.

->

-> “Liguanea” is a corruption of the Spanish form of “Iguana” and reminds us that Jamaica was originally a territory of Spain for some 150 years before being captured by the English in 1655.
+“Liguanea” is a corruption of the Spanish form of “Iguana” and reminds us that Jamaica was originally a territory of Spain for some 150 years before being captured by the English in 1655.
 It was thought for many years that the Iguana was extinct in Jamaica however some years ago several were sighted in the Hellshire Hills area and they have been listed as an endangered species.

 The Club is a members’ sports and recreational club with eight tennis courts, six squash courts, a gym, swimming pool, badminton court, meeting rooms, restaurant, members rooms and bar facilities, jogging and walking trail.